-- The chemical used in the Lodge is Oxivir 5 concentrate.
-This is a hospital-grade disinfectant cleaner effective against a wide variety of micro-organisms including viruses, bacteria, antibiotic-resistant bacteria, fungi, mould and mildew. - Oxivir TB Wipes are used in the medical clinic.
-Oxivir TB Wipes are intended for the cleaning and disinfecting of healthcare environmental surfaces. - Both products provide effective cleaning and disinfection.
+• The chemical used in the Lodge is Oxivir 5 concentrate.
+This is a hospital-grade disinfectant cleaner effective against a wide variety of micro-organisms including viruses, bacteria, antibiotic-resistant bacteria, fungi, mould and mildew.

 How often are hoteling showers cleaned?